 - Enables creation and assignment of work orders for future dates

 - Quick and accurate report generation to track asset performance

-All in all, such software streamline and control the work order management processes, eliminating guesswork by doing away with paper requests, while creating a traceable history.
-Usage of such a software, also enables managers to meet a variety of organizational goals related to improved maintenance service and increased operational efficiency, such as:
+All in all, such software streamlines and control the work order management processes, eliminating guesswork by doing away with paper requests while creating a traceable history.
+The usage of such software also enables managers to meet a variety of organizational goals related to improved maintenance service and increased operational efficiency, such as:

 Faster turnaround time

 An efficient work order system can decrease turnaround times through quicker work completion as greater transparency enables managers to spot and address maintenance-related issues in due time.